Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Multi-purpose Sampler

-We consider two performance measures for this example: the training loss specified in \eqref{eq:classicML} and the integrative predictive loss $\mathbb{E}_\bw[\norm{\hat\theta_{\bw} - g(\bw)}^2]$.
-The integrative prediction loss is approximated by using 1,000,000 bootstrap evaluations, and the loss values are multiplied by $n$ to adjust for the scale of $\text{var}(\hat \theta)$.
-Note that the GMS generator $G$ is trained by minimizing the integrative loss \eqref{eq:GMS}, whereas the naive generator $g$ is trained using the $l_2$-loss in \eqref{eq:classicML} with training sizes $B=500$ and $5,000$, respectively.
-As expected, Figure \ref{fig:classicML} (a) showe that the training $l_2$-losses for the naive procedures are significantly less than those for the GMS.
-However, the integrative predictive losses (IPL) behave quite differently.
-The naive minimizers (trained with $B=500$ and $B=5,000$ training samples, respectively) first decrease their IPLs rapidly, but after 200 iterations their IPLs begin to increase.
-In contrast, the GMS to seamlessly reduces its IPL, converging to the target quantity.
-This suboptimal performance of the naive procedure stems from the fact that the $l_2$-loss encourages the generator function $\widehat g$ to overfit to the training data set $\hat \theta^{(1)},\dots,\hat \theta^{(B)}$.
-Unlike the conventional machine learning modeling, the GMS is quite resistant to overfitting, as we can sample $\bw$'s at near-zero computational cost.
-Figure \ref{fig:classicML} demonstrates that the GMS optimization behavior is very stable for both the training and integrative predictive losses.
+We consider two performance measures for this example: the training loss specified in \eqref{eq:classicML} and the \emph{integrative prediction loss} (IPL) that can be defined as $\mathbb{E}_\bw\norm{\hat\theta_{\bw} - g(\bw)}^2$.
+The IPL is approximated by using $1,000,000$ Monte Carlo evaluations, and the loss values are multiplied by $n$ to adjust for the scale of $\text{Var}(\hat \theta)$.
+Note that the GMS trains its generator $G$ by minimizing the integrative loss \eqref{eq:GMS}, whereas the naive generator $g$ is trained using the $l_2$-loss in \eqref{eq:classicML} with $B=500$ and $5,000$ training samples, respectively.
+As expected, Figure~\ref{fig:classicML}(a) shows that the training $l_2$-losses for the naive procedures are significantly lower than those for the GMS.
+However, the IPLs of the considered methods behave quite differently.
+The naive minimizers (for the cases with $B=500$ and $5,000$) first decrease their IPLs rapidly, but after 200 iterations their IPLs begin to increase.
+In contrast, the GMS seamlessly reduces its IPL.
+The poor predictive performance of the naive procedure stems from the fact that the $l_2$-loss encourages the generator function $\widehat g$ to overfit the training set $\hat \theta^{(1)},\dots,\hat \theta^{(B)}$.
+Unlike the conventional machine learning modeling, the GMS is quite resistant to overfitting, as we can sample $\bw$'s at near-zero computational cost during the training of the generator function.